Same-sex marriage (SSM)

 This topic is a continuation from a previous essay which discussed

-A second approach to the question: "Is same-sex marriage in all U.S. states inevitable?"
+A second approach to the question: "Was same-sex marriage in all U.S. states seen as inevitable?"
 An argument based on the U.S. Constitution:

 The "equal protection" clause in the 14th Amendment to the U.S. Constitution states, in part: